stevenwhatever123/create-signal-sticker/README.md

-# create-singal-sticker
+# create-signal-sticker
-A naive way to create stickers using the singalsticker-client
+A naive way to create stickers using the signalsticker-client
 You can find the client here: https://github.com/signalstickers/signalstickers-client